zooko/smalloc/README.md

 * Port to Cheri, add capability-safety

-* Implement this load-balancing feature: If the resulting `THREAD_AREANUM` > 63, then scan all the areas, inspecting the `eac` of this slab in each area and choose the area with the lowest `eac` for this slab and set this thread's `areanum` equal to that.

-* See if you can prove whether jumping straight to large slots on the first resize is or isn't a performance regression compared to the current technique of first jumping to the 32-byte slot size and only then jumping to the large slot size.
-If you can't prove that the current technique is substantially better in some real program, then switch to the "straight to large slots" alternative for simplicity.

 * Try adding a dose of quint, VeriFast, *and* Miri! :-D

 * And Loom! |-D

 * And llvm-cov's Modified Condition/Decision Coverage analysis. :-)

-* xyz1 xxx The whole overflow algorithm turned out to be complicated to implement in source code.
-Or, to put it another way the simpler algorithm that just overflows straight to the system allocator was *substantially* simpler to implement.
-So...
-XXX come back to this and see if we can enlarge the NUM_SLOTS a more to further reduce the chances of that overflow ever happening in practice?
-Or see if after having implemented the simpler algorithm, we can see a nice way to implement the original overflow algorithm.
-XXX enlarge small slabs to NUM_SLOTS = 2^31 or so

 * See if the "tiny" slots (1-, 2-, and 3-byte slots) give a
   substantial performance improvement in any real program and measure